colinhemphill/nextjs-resume/README.md

 The page structure and PDF generating API are located at `/src/pages`, and most React components are located at `/src/components`.
 Each component uses SASS modules when custom styles are required, and these styles are located right next to the component.

-To modify the document `<head>`, such as adding Open Graph data or modifying icons, you can edit `/components/PageHead.tsx`.
+To modify the document `<head>`, such as modifying Open Graph data or icons, you can edit `/components/PageHead.tsx`.

 You should definitely consider updating _everyting_ in the `/public` folder to match your personal brand, including favicon renders in `/public/img/icons/` and `public/favicon.ico`.
 You should also update `/public/manifest.json` to match your site, as these cannot be updated from the integrated CMS.